How to Deploy Flask with Marketplace Apps

 Flask is a quick and light-weight web framework for Python that includes several utilities and libraries you can use to create a web application.
 It is designed to make getting started quick and easy, with the ability to scale up to support more complex applications.

-Linode’s App Marketplace allows you to easily deploy software on a Linode using the Linode Cloud Manager.
-To access Linode’s App Marketplace:
+The Linode Marketplace allows you to easily deploy software on a Linode using the Linode Cloud Manager.

 Getting Started after Deployment